ScottAtBlankCanvas/hls-live2vod/README.md

 A CLI tool to fetch a specified number of seconds of a live HLS manifest and its segments and save it all locally as a VOD HLS files.

+## Caveats

-This has been tested with a limited set of HLS live URLs that I needed to use.
+This has been tested with a limited set of HLS live URLs that I needed to use

 Has been tested with at least one HLS stream from:
 - Wowza